Johnson lifts Minnesota late to beat Georgia Southern 35-32

 Tomlin, a freshman who took over for Shai Werts in the opening loss at LSU when the junior hurt his shoulder, went 5 for 9 for 75 yards and ran 14 times for 57 yards in the triple option scheme the Eagles have used for years.
 Tomlin scored on a 12-yard scamper with 27 seconds left before halftime, when he appeared to be fumbling the ball as he crossed the pylon and tumbled out of bounds, but no replay review was ordered.

-Quin Williams had two of Georgia Southern’s five sacks, and Tyler Bass, who’s on the Lou Groza Award watch list, made field goals from 25 and 45 yards.
+Quin Williams had two of Georgia Southern’s five sacks that totaled 45 lost yards for the Gophers, and Tyler Bass, who’s on the Lou Groza Award watch list, made field goals from 25 and 45 yards.

+“They hurt right now, and I hurt for them,” Eagles coach Chad Lunsford said.
+“I love these dudes.
+They’ve been through a lot, and they deserved this one.”

 THE TAKEAWAY

-Georgia Southern: The Eagles, who won six FCS national championships before moving up in 2014, almost pulled off the program’s second win over a Power 5.
-They won 26-20 at Florida on Nov.
-23, 2013.
-This performance, though plagued with self-inflicted setbacks, ought to provide some confidence for conference play as well as future visits to Big Ten foes Nebraska (2022) and Wisconsin (2023).
+Georgia Southern: The Eagles, who won six FCS national titles before moving up in 2014, almost pulled off the program’s second win over a Power 5 team.
+They won 26-20 at Florida in 2013.
+This performance, though plagued with self-inflicted setbacks like two lost fumbles by the offense and two penalties on the defense for 12 men on the field, ought to provide confidence for conference play and perhaps even for future visits to Big Ten foes Nebraska (2022) and Wisconsin (2023).

+“One game doesn’t define us,” Byrd said.
+“We’ve just got to go back to work.”

-Minnesota: None of their nonconference opponents were big-time programs.
+Minnesota: None of their nonconference foes were big-time programs.
 All three wins were too close for comfort.
-Still, the Gophers can take some moxie into Big Ten play after beating South Dakota State, Fresno State and Georgia Southern with late flourishes.
-Those teams went a combined 32-8 last season, even if they were in lower-tier leagues.
+Still, those teams went a combined 32-8 last season, even if they were in lower-tier leagues.
 There’s a valuable trait to be developed in learning how to win when trailing in the closing minutes.

+“All three of those teams circled us as their Super Bowl,” Fleck said.

 UP NEXT